This post contains affiliate links.

 Air fryer garlic

-Well not anymore!
+Well, not anymore!
 Preparing it in the air fryer is virtually effortless and is ready in less than 20 minutes.
 I don’t even care about the bad breath that follows.
 It’s completely worth it!

 Whether you have whole garlic heads or individual cloves on hand, this recipe will take you through the steps to ensure rich, creamy, and caramelized flavors every time.

 You don’t need much in terms of ingredients — just some garlic and seasonings!
+Jump to the recipe card for the full quantities.

 - Garlic: Use full bulbs or pre-peeled cloves for this recipe.

-- Oil: I prefer olive oil when it comes to drizzling garlic, but any vegetable oil will work like avocado, peanut, or canola.
+- Oil: I prefer olive oil when it comes to drizzling on garlic, but any vegetable oil will work like avocado, peanut, or canola.

 - Salt: Salt enhances the flavors just a touch more, so don’t skip it!
 You can also add cracked black pepper for a kick.